 - You can store specific types of files from your Mac on iCloud, like photos, documents, notes, and more.
 However, iCloud doesn’t allow you to save the whole macOS.
 For this, you should create a Time Machine backup.

-- You must pay for additional iCloud space to store more data from your Mac.
+- You must pay for additional iCloud space to store more data.